hanielbaez/docs-1/concepts/designing-for-different-timescales.md

 * Add delays to normalize the actions across timescales.
 * Use a "ManagerAgent" to signal when agents should pause to allow for different computation times

+{% hint style="info" %}
+We are also going to introduce in-built ways of handling a global timescale - enabling the duration or trigger points of behaviors to be specified in line with calendar-time schedules.
+{% endhint %}

 ## Solutions

 ### **Delays**